Urinary Incontinence in Women-Causes,Symptoms & Treatments

 Sacral neuromodulation therapy applies electrical impulses directly to the sacral nerves.
 Doctors thread wires through openings in the pelvic bones along the sacral nerves.
 This procedure is done in an operating room using local anaesthesia.
 The cables are attached to a small external generator.
 A two-week stimulation test using the external device to determine suitability and improvement in incontinence symptoms, measured to be at least 50% and above The implant of the sacral nerve stimulation neurostimulator will only take place if the requirements are met in the first phase.
 The 2nd procedure is short, performed under general anaesthesia.
 The neurostimulator typically lasts for 5-10 years and will need to be replaced, usually during an outpatient procedure.

-When Botox is mentioned, people automatically think of wrinkle-smoothening, but Botulinum toxin A is a medical substance that can help to control spasms, reduce sweaty palms and underarms.
-In this case, doctors use Botox to treat patients with urge incontinence by paralysing bladder muscle, reducing unwanted bladder contractions.
+When botulinum toxin is mentioned, people often think of wrinkle-smoothing, but it is also used to control spasms and reduce excessive sweating.
+In this case, it is used to treat urge incontinence by paralysing bladder muscles and reducing unwanted bladder contractions.

-Botox is injected into the muscle wall of the bladder under localanaesthesia.
-Maximum relief is usually seen seven days after injection and lasts typically six to 12 months.
-Repeat injections are needed at between 6 to 12 months interval.
-A downside of bladder Botox is patients cannot empty the bladder on their own, with residual urine that might lead to the possibility of bladder infection.
+The toxin is injected into the bladder muscle under local anaesthesia.
+Maximum relief is usually seen seven days after the injection and typically lasts 6 to 12 months.
+Repeat injections are needed every 6 to 12 months.
+A potential downside is that patients may not fully empty the bladder, which could lead to a risk of bladder infection.

 There is no complete cure to Urinary Incontinence in Women, seek early treatment to prevent the condition from deteriorating.
 Please do not suffer in silence, speak to a doctor to discuss the medical options available.